 In reflection, would I do it again?
 Absolutely!
 There have been challenges; a stolen suitcase; no heat in my apartment when I arrived; a significant delay in the shipment of my stuff.
 There were times when I cried because I had no one to talk to, because my family was so far away.
 But there have been wonderful benefits – learning a new culture; seeking new connections, being surrounded by the stunning Regency buildings and the beautiful meadows of the Cotswold’s.
 But the best thing of all was that I finished my book and am actively seeking a literary agent to represent me.

 I remember a teacher named Preston Smiles talking about the 1%; this is the group of people that will move through adversity to seek their fairy tale castle.
 He described that we all start on the couch.
 Our piece of comfort; our known territory.
 We sit on the couch and build a dream castle; maybe it is a business or hobby or travel, something that we really wish we could do.
 We sit on the couch and dream; the couch is so comfortable, so known.
 Few will arise from their comfort zone and venture out to reach their dream.
 They will meet with adversity as they journey towards their goal.
 Some will give up, the adversity is too uncomfortable, they scurry back to their couch.
 Others will push on, until their limits are reached and they give up, returning to their couch.
 It is but a few who persevere to finally reach their castle.

 I have stretched my boundaries.
 I did not bow to fear of the unknown.
 I have jumped off a cliff, living without a job for nearly one year while I reach for my dream.
-I want to be one of the 1%; and I know that you can, too!
+I want to be one of the 1% who gets off the couch and reaches for their dream; and I know that you can, too!